 How to Eat Your Vegan Pho

-In Vietnam, pho is actually a breakfast food.
+In Vietnam, pho is actually breakfast food.
 People buy their bowls of pho in the morning on the way to work and school, and eat them from street stalls.
 You should always use chopsticks when eating this soup, at least until all the noodles and other ingredients are finished.
-Oh, and you need to lean right over the bowl to avoid spattering everywhere!
+Oh, and you need to lean right over the bowl to avoid splattering everywhere!
 When all that's left is the broth, you can put down your chopsticks, pick up the bowl and drink the broth to polish it off.